eed3si9n/website/src/reference/00-Getting-Started/07A-Scopes.md

 ....
 ```

-See "Provided by".
-This shows that `projC/compile:console::scalacOptions` is
+Note how "Provided by" shows that `projC/compile:console::scalacOptions`
-actually delegated to `projC/compile:scalacOptions`.
+is provided by `projC/compile:scalacOptions`.
-Next see the "Delegates".
-This is *all* of the possible delegate candidates
+Next under "Delegates" *all* the possible delegate candidates are
-listed in the order of precedence.
+listed in precedence order.

-- All the scopes with `projC` scoping on Subproject axis are listed first,
+- All the scopes with `projC` scoping on subproject axis are listed first,
-  then `ThisBuild` (`{.}`), and `Global` (`*`).
+  then `ThisBuild` (`{.}`), and finally `Global` (`*`).
-- Within a subproject, scopes with `Compile` scoping on Dependency configuration axis
+- Within a subproject, scopes with `Compile` scoping on dependency configuration axis
   are listed first, then falls back to `Global` (`*`) configuration.
-- Finally, Task axis scoping lists the given task value `console::` and the one without.
+- Finally, task axis scoping lists the given task value `console::` and the one without.

+##### Scope delegation vs dynamic dispatch

-Note that scope delegation feels similar to class inheritance in an object-oriented language,
+Scope delegation feels similar to class inheritance in an object-oriented language,
 but there's a difference.
 In an OO language like Scala if there's a method named
 `drawShape` on a trait `Shape`, its subclasses can override that even when `drawShape` is used
 within the `Shape` trait, which is called dynamic dispatch.

-In `build.sbt`, however, if you define a setting in terms of another setting at the build level,
-a key scoped to project level might delegate to the build level, but it will *not* come back.
+In sbt, however, scope delegation can delegate to a build level setting,
+but that build level setting can't then refer to project level settings.
-Here is an example.
+Here is an example to help explain:

 ```scala
 lazy val root = (project in file("."))